 Wireless Internet Providers: Portable Hotspots

-Verizon Wi-Fi: Verizon Internet plans offers wireless internet hotpots for anywhere between free and $200, depending upon whether you sign a 2-year contract or go with a prepaid plan.
+- Verizon Wi-Fi: Verizon Internet plans offers wireless internet hotspots for anywhere between free and $200, depending upon whether you sign a 2-year contract or go with a prepaid plan.
 You then purchase a data plan separately to use with your device.

 - Karma Go: This company is a good example of independent wireless internet providers.
 You simply buy the hub for $150 and then either choose a plan, which runs between $40 and $150 depending upon the amount of data you choose or buy your data one gig at a time for $15 each.

-Wireless broadband for your home is a relatively new concept.
-While there have been rural internet options utilizing WISP for nearly two decades now, rollout on a wider scale has only been in motion for a few years now.
+Wireless broadband service for your home is a relatively new concept.
+While there have been rural internet options utilizing WISP for nearly two decades now, roll out on a wider scale has only been in motion for a few years now.

 - Zing!: This WISP is a subsidiary of HughesNet and is available almost everywhere in the U.S. They offer internet plans and prices between 5Mbps and 15Mbps for $50 to $130 per month.
 The truly unique thing about this WISP is that you can take your connection anywhere, as long as there's an electrical outlet.